 Your job is to research both sides of the equation (some links are provided below).
 There are those who will refer to raw milk as the elixir of life and others who will claim drinking it is like playing Russian roulette with your health.
 We encourage you to become well-informed about raw milk.
 Talk to some current James Ranch herd share members.
 Please ask as many questions of us as you like.
 We want all of our members to be comfortable and confident with their decision to consume raw fluid milk.

 To make it legal for you to obtain raw milk in the state of Colorado you must become an owner in our herd.

 Herd Share Documents in PDF format (click on title to load in a new page):

 This entitles you to a percentage of the fluid production.
 A share in the herd costs $50.
 An owner can choose to sell his/her share back to the James Ranch, thus opting out of the program, at any time.
 One share entitles you to one gallon of milk per week for the season (mid April – mid Nov.)
 Milk pick up is at the ranch.
 You pay us a boarding fee to care for and milk your portion of the herd.
-This fee is $40 per month.
-Here is the breakdown to get going:
+This fee is $48 per month.

 Herd Share Purchase: $50 per share (one-time fee - refundable)

 Jar Deposit: $8 per share (this is $4 per jar)

 Boarding Fee: $48 per mo. per share (billed at the beginning of each season CSA-style)

 We do offer half shares if half a gallon per week is more your speed.
 Likewise you can own multiple shares if your family consumes more.